About

 A digital space where selected work can reach public audiences — centered on narrative integrity, writer consent, and systems-informed storytelling.

-Unbound Authors’ impact continues to grow — directly serving over 500 incarcerated writers across ten Colorado facilities.
+Unbound Authors’ impact continues to grow — directly serving over 1,200 incarcerated writers across all 21 Colorado facilities.

 Impact

-Grounded in consistency, creativity, and care, Unbound Authors has built a volunteer-powered, statewide network supporting incarcerated writers across Colorado.
-Since launching in 2023, our impact continues to grow:
+Grounded in consistency, creativity, and care, Unbound Authors has grown from a single-site writing initiative into a statewide network supporting incarcerated writers across Colorado.

-- Partnerships developed with the Colorado Department of Corrections, University of Denver, Pollen Initiative, and the Colorado Coalition for Higher Education in Prison (C-CHEP)
+• Partnerships with the Colorado Department of Corrections, University of Denver, Pollen Initiative, and the Colorado Coalition for Higher Education in Prison (C-CHEP)

 We believe that consistent, compassionate creative programming isn’t a luxury — it’s a right.
 And when writers behind the walls are supported, whole communities benefit.